 Here we have compiled a list of our recommended beginners telescopes.
+Ideal for first time users wanting to get started.
 We have a few different type such as refractors, reflectors and maksutov telescopes.
 All do certain things better than others.
 As always, if you need help in deciding on the best telescope, just get in touch with us.

 Recommended accessories for all these telescopes are below with links that will open a new window.